3lvia/gh-actions-docs/README.md

 ```

 **Edit the `path` input to point to your action's `action.yml` file.**

-Optionally, you can also add the `owner`, `project` and `version` inputs to generate the "Usage" section.
+Optionally, you can add the `owner`, `project` and `version` inputs to generate the "Usage" section.
+You can also add the `permissions` input to generate the "Permissions" section.

 **2.** Use the `gh-actions-docs` action in your workflow: